Tennis shoes are designed to be comfortable on the court, but they may require some stretching.

 - Reheat the shoes after removing them.

-- Repeat the process until the tennis shoes are properly fitted.
+- Repeat the process until the tennis shoes are correctly fitted.

 Read Next – SHOE CLEANER